Children Who Chase Lost Voices: Characters

-Asuna's classmate and best friend from school.
+Asuna's classmate and friend from school.

 Other voice actors include Fumiko Orikasa as Asuna's mother, voiced by Shelley Calene-Black in the English dub, Junko Takeuchi as Asuna's pet cat Mimi (みみ), voiced by Emily Neves in the English dub, Tamio Ōki as the Amaurot village elder, voiced by Sam Roman in the English dub, and Sumi Shimamoto as Lisa (リサ), voiced by Shannon Emerick in the English dub.

 Development

 Shinkai visited London after working on 5 Centimeters per Second in 2008.
 He returned to Japan in 2009 to start working on the film.
 He released two concept drawings for the film in December 2009 and noted that most of his works in the past decade were stories about characters who have to part ways with those they hold dear, but he wanted to take the theme further and wanted to deal more specifically on how to overcome the loss.

 In November 2010, he revealed critical information about Children Who Chase Lost Voices from Deep Below such as the title, plot summary, release date, and a teaser trailer.
 As with his previous films, Shinkai served as the director and screenwriter, Takayo Nishimura served as a character designer, Takumi Tanji served as an art director, and music composer Tenmon collaborated with Shinkai again.

 Before the film was released in May 2011, manga adaptations were set to begin serialization in April 2011 in the first issue of the new magazine Monthly Comic Gene and in Monthly Comic Flapper, both by Media Factory.